treeverse/lakeFS/docs/integrations/duckdb.md

 # Using lakeFS with DuckDB

 [DuckDB](https://duckdb.org/){:target="_blank"} is an in-process SQL OLAP database management system.

 {% include toc.html %}

 ## Configuration

 Querying data in lakeFS from DuckDB is similar to querying data in S3 from DuckDB.
-It is done using the [httpfs extension](https://duckdb.org/docs/extensions/httpfs.html){:target="_blank"}.
+It is done using the [httpfs extension](https://duckdb.org/docs/extensions/httpfs.html){:target="_blank"} connecting to the [S3 Gateway that lakeFS provides](https://docs.lakefs.io/understand/architecture.html#s3-gateway).

-### Configure the lakeFS S3 Gateway endpoint

 If not loaded already, install and load the HTTPFS extension: